wildfly/quickstart/README.md

 * [Configure Maven](#mavenconfiguration): How to configure the Maven repository for use by the quickstarts.

 * [Run the Quickstarts](#runningquickstarts): General instructions for building, deploying, and running the quickstarts.

+* [Run the Arquillian Tests](#arquilliantests): How to run the Arquillian tests provided by some of the quickstarts.

 * [Suggested Approach to the Quickstarts](#suggestedApproach): A suggested approach on how to work with the quickstarts.